Tampa Car Accident Lawyer

 There are plenty of things you can do after a car accident to help your case, protect yourself from liability, and facilitate personal healing.
 In our decades of combined experience at Williams Law, P.A., however, we’ve found there are three all-important things every car accident victim should always do after a car crash.
 No matter what else you do or don’t do after a car accident, put these four things at the top of your checklist:

 - Seek medical attention as soon as possible.
 After a minor car accident, you might not feel injured enough to require a trip to the hospital.
 You might think it’s easier and cheaper to simply deal with minor injuries on your own.
 This is a major mistake that can harm you physically and financially.
 Car accidents can wreak havoc on the body in ways that may not be immediately obvious.
 You might have suffered whiplash or a concussion, for example, without experiencing symptoms right away.
-Prompt medical attention after a collision will also improve your chances of receiving compensation through your insurance company or a personal injury claim.
+Prompt medical attention after a collision will also improve your chances of receiving compensation.
 Delaying treatment can say to others that your alleged injuries weren’t really that bad or don’t actually exist at all.
 Always visit the hospital or your primary care doctor as soon as possible after a crash.
 This is the best way to diagnose your injuries, begin prompt treatment, and protect your legal rights.

 - Speak to an auto accident attorney.
 There’s no harm in at least talking to a car accident lawyer during one of our free consultations.
 Your accident most likely stemmed from someone’s negligence – be it a distracted or drunk driver, careless roadway maintenance crew, or vehicle part manufacturer.
 It is worthwhile to discuss what happened with a lawyer and explore your legal options.
 If your case has merit and falls outside of the state’s no-fault system, you could receive compensation for your damages.
-When you retain an attorney for assistance negotiating with insurance companies or suing a negligent party, you maximize your chances of receiving the recovery you deserve.
+When you retain an attorney, you maximize your chances of receiving the recovery you deserve.
 A personal injury claim could earn you financial compensation for pain and suffering, missed days at work, and past and future medical expenses.
 You could also receive payment for your property damage, such as for a totaled vehicle.
 At Williams Law, P.A., we work on a contingency-fee basis, so you don’t pay unless we win.

 If you do at least these four things, you will have protected your physical health and your legal rights should your car accident lead to a personal injury claim.
 Never trust your future to the hands of another driver – for example, do not attempt to settle car accident damages “under the table” or without calling your insurance company.
 If you weren’t at fault, you have no reason not to report the accident and receive coverage for your damages.
 When in doubt, call (800) 451-6786 to discuss your case for free with one of our Tampa attorneys.